-All PiezoBarrel pickups are designed to be simple to use and provide exceptional sound quality.
-There are currently four main PiezoBarrel pickup models being produced.
+All PiezoBarrel pickups are designed to be simple, reliable, effects friendly and require no batteries or external power while providing exceptional sound quality.
+There are currently four main PiezoBarrel pickup models.
 These provide differences in the sound characteristics to provide choice, and to cater for the differences in the Woodwind, Brass and Saxophone families of instruments as well as a variety of folk and experimental instruments.
+For more information, see the different models below.

 To ease the barriers to entry, a variety of accessories are available for PiezoBarrel pickups.
-These include clarinet barrels, cheap sax mouthpieces, trumpet and trombone mouthpieces all with adapters pre-installed and ready to play.
-The threaded adapters that are used to attach the PiezoBarrel pickups to a variety of instruments are supplied with the pickups.
+These include low cost clarinet barrels, sax mouthpieces, trumpet mouthpieces and trombone mouthpieces, all with adapters pre-installed and ready to play so no installation is required.
+The threaded brass adapters that are used to attach the PiezoBarrel pickups to a variety of instruments are supplied with the pickups.
+See the PiezoBarrel manual for more details.

-The PiezoBarrel 'Wood' is currently the most popular PiezoBarrel pickup.
-It was designed initially for clarinet but is also popular for a variety of instruments and popular with experimenters.
-Generally this pickup is chosen for it's dark sound and is particularly suited for the clarinet or bass clarinet though it is also popular for Alto and Tenor sax when a rich mellow sound is desired.
-The 'Wood' can also be used for trombone and low brass.
+The PiezoBarrel 'Wood' is currently the most popular PiezoBarrel pickup for clarinet.
+It was designed initially for clarinet, but is also popular for a variety of other instruments and popular with experimenters.
+Generally this pickup is also popular for sax and bass clarinet as an alternative to the P7 when a dark sound is desired.
+The 'Wood' can also be used for trombone and low brass instruments.

 The PiezoBarrel R1 is similar to the PiezoBarrel 'Wood' but designed for the recorder.
 The recorder usually only produces a weak signal in the low register and any attempt to produce a stronger note results in the sound becoming unstable as it starts to overblow.
 For this reason, the R1 was designed to have a non-linear frequency response that increases the bass frequencies and thus strenghens the low register.